giftos1/programming-guide/Software-Setup.md

 Windows
 -------
+*Git*:
+Download and install git from https://git-scm.com/download
+There are a number of options for things like git-bash and what console you want to use...
+The defaults should be fine.

+### Option 1 - Use a batch file to install Python and Kivy

+A Kivy installer batch file is available at: https://github.com/KeyWeeUsr/KivyInstaller This needs to be modified: Change the lines:

+    set cp3=cp35
+    set py3=3.5.2

+to:

+    set cp3=cp34
+    set py3=3.4.4

+and the batch file will install Python 3.4.4 with Kivy 1.9.1 correctly... hopefully.
+Instructions are on that GitHub project site.
+You run the commands from a Windows cmd.exe terminal.

+### Option 2 - Install Python 3.4.4 and Kivy

 *Python:*
-A Kivy installer is available at: https://github.com/KeyWeeUsr/KivyInstaller (untested)

-(out of date now?)
 On Windows, **you must get Python version 3.4.4 (not 3.5)** for Kivy 1.9.1 to work.
+Kivy does not work with higher versions of Python.

 Download and install Python 3.4 ​from: https://www.python.org/downloads
 Choose the option ​*Add python.exe to search path*​ when you install.